Cowl: Description

-Originally it may have referred simply to the hooded portion of a cloak.
-In contemporary usage, however, it is distinguished from a cloak or cape (cappa) by the fact that it refers to an entire closed garment.
-Today it is worn primarily by most Catholic and Anglican monks when participating in liturgical services.
+Developed during the Early Middle Ages, the cowl became the formal garment for those in monastic life.
+Both St. Jerome and John Cassian refer to it as part of a monk's dress.
+In modern times, it is worn over the habit during liturgical services.
+Originally, cowl may have referred simply to the hooded portion of a cloak.
+In contemporary usage, however, it is distinguished from a cloak or cape (cappa) by the fact that it refers to an entire closed garment consisting of a long, hooded garment with wide sleeves.